-Our research trip began with a simple explorative premise: to investigate the politics of energy transition in the USA.
+Our research trip began with a simple premise: to investigate the politics of energy transition in the USA.

 At home in Scotland, support for renewable energy is widespread.
-From retired accountants to full-time mums, interviewees cited climate change, community bonding, financial investment, job creation, and a desire to become self-sufficient as motivations for joining community renewable energy projects.
+From retired accountants to full-time mums, our interviewees cited climate change, community bonding, financial investment, job creation, and a desire to become self-sufficient as motivations for joining community renewable projects.
 Public and cross-party support has enabled Scotland to become a world leader in renewable energy, meeting emission targets early and due to generate all its electricity from renewable sources by 2020.

-But Scotland is a small, relatively sparsely-populated country with an established culture of state welfare.
-Its efforts are exemplary; but they will not change the world.
+But Scotland is a small, sparsely populated country with an established culture of state welfare.
+Its efforts are exemplary; they cannot change the world alone.

-It is in the US – history’s biggest carbon polluter and champion of individualism, convenience and commerce – that change must occur.
-America’s energy decisions have momentous impacts on climate that will continue to reverberate long after our lifetimes expire.
-Whether our future is one of mutual sacrifice or mass extinction—well, so far that choice is being made for us.
+It is in the US – history’s biggest carbon polluter and champion of convenience and commerce – that change must urgently occur.
+America’s energy decisions have momentous impacts on climate that will continue to reverberate long after our lifetimes.
+The choice between a future of mutual sacrifice or mass extinction is already being made.

 Armed with a Prius, a video camera and two lapel mics, we drove from northern Michigan to southern Florida and back again up the east coast to New York—a triangular journey spanning over 4,500 miles.